RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Prior to CA termination, the CA shall provide archived data to an archive facility as specified in the CPS.
 As soon as possible, the CA will advise all other organizations to which it has issued certificates of its termination, using an agreed-upon method of communication specified in the CPS.

-Practice Note:
-This section does not apply to CAs that have ceased issuing new certificates but are continuing to issue CRLs until all certificates have expired.
-Such CAs are required to continue to conform with all relevant aspects of this policy (e.g., audit logging and archives).

 #  Technical Security Controls

 ## Key Pair Generation and Installation